-AppLaunchpad: A beginner-friendly drag-and-drop editor tool designed to create app screenshots with 1000+ templates across multiple app categories.
+AppLaunchpad: A beginner-friendly drag-and-drop editor tool designed to create app screenshots with 1000+ app screenshot templates across multiple app categories.

 It includes 20,000+ graphic elements, 150+ fonts, Unsplash image integration, custom devices, AI resizing, and one-click localization for 80+ languages.
 It is suitable if you are looking for speed and automation, especially when you have multiple apps to manage.